PRISMA: Improving the Accuracy-Latency Frontier of Diffusion-based PDE Solvers Using Physics-Informed Spectral Attention: PRISMA: Proposed Unified Framework for Solving PDEs

-\paragraph{Injecting PDE residuals in SRA:} We adapt the UNO architecture by introducing a novel SRA block inside the global spectral path of every UNO layer The SRA block at layer $l$ first modulates the input feature maps $\bx^l$ using the PDE residual $\br$ to produce an intermediate physics-informed state, $\bx^{l}_{\text{SRA}}$.
+We adapt the UNO architecture by introducing a novel SRA block inside the global spectral path of every UNO layer, enabling frequency-selective corrections guided by the spectral content of the PDE residual.
+The SRA block at layer $l$ first modulates the input feature maps $\bx^l$ using the PDE residual $\br$ to produce an intermediate physics-informed state, $\bx^{l}_{\text{SRA}}$.
+Intuitively, $\bx^{l}_{\text{SRA}}$ reweights the spectrum of $\bx^l$ by attending to frequency modes where the residual indicates larger physical inconsistency.
 This state is then passed through the global spectral path of the UNO block at layer $l$, while the original feature map $\bx^l$ is passed into the local spatial path as: